nizam-321/FlipKart-Clone/README.md

 # 🛒 Flipkart Clone

-A modern, responsive Flipkart-inspired e-commerce frontend built with **Next.js 14** and **Tailwind CSS**.
+A modern, responsive **Flipkart-inspired e-commerce UI** built with **Next.js 14** and **Tailwind CSS**.

-This project demonstrates advanced React patterns, clean UI/UX, and scalable code architecture—perfect for showcasing your frontend skills to recruiters and hiring managers.
+This project demonstrates advanced React patterns, scalable architecture, and a polished frontend experience—ideal for showcasing modern web development skills.

 ---